G-flat major

 G-flat major is a major scale based on G♭, consisting of the pitches G♭, A♭, B♭, C♭, D♭, E♭, and F. Its key signature has six flats.

-Its relative minor is E-flat minor (or enharmonically D-sharp minor).
-Its parallel minor, G-flat minor, is usually replaced by F-sharp minor, since G-flat minor's two double-flats make it generally impractical to use.
-Its enharmonic equivalent, F-sharp major, contains six sharps.
+Its relative minor is E-flat minor.
+Its parallel minor, G-flat minor, is usually rewritten as F-sharp minor, since G-flat minor's two double-flats make it generally impractical to use.
+Its enharmonic equivalent, F-sharp major, contains the same number of sharps as the number of flats in G-flat major.

 The G-flat major scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The G-flat harmonic major and melodic major scales are:

 Scale degree chords

 The scale degree chords of G-flat major are: